MarkNahabedian/DesignWithSVG/dogbones/README.md

 would be named <tt>my-design-dogboned.svg</tt>.

-There are additional commandline arguments that can be used to make each dogbone wider and deeper than those sugfgested by the cutter diameter.
+There are additional commandline arguments that can be used to make each dogbone wider and deeper than those suggested by the cutter diameter.
 Run

 <pre>